AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario: Previous Works

 \section{Previous Works}

 For ASR with conversation speech, switchboard~\cite{godfrey1992switchboard}, collected by Texas Instruments, is a dataset of telephone communication with about 2,500 conversations by 500 native speakers.
 However, the data scale is relatively limited.
-Fisher~\cite{cieri2004fisher} is another conversational telephone speech dataset which has yielded more than 16,000 English conversation and 2,000 hours duration, covering various speaker and speech types.
+Fisher~\cite{cieri2004fisher} is another conversational telephone speech dataset which has yielded more than 16,000 English conversations and 2,000 hours of speech in duration, covering various speaker and speaking styles.
 However, fisher, together with switchboard, is recorded with a sampling rate of 8 kHz, which does not meet the modern requirement of high accuracy meeting transcription.
 Furthermore, these datasets are recorded in single-speaker manner and do not contain speech overlapping scenario.

 To cope with the speech overlapping, a variety of datasets have been developed.
-WSJ0-2mix~\cite{hershey2016deep}, and its variants WHAM!~\cite{wichern2019wham} and WHAMR!~\cite{maciejewski2020whamr} are mostly adopted for speech separation evaluation, which consist of artificially mixed speech samples using Wall Street Journal dataset.
+WSJ0-2mix~\cite{hershey2016deep}, and its variants WHAM!~\cite{wichern2019wham} and WHAMR!~\cite{maciejewski2020whamr} are mostly adopted for speech separation evaluation, which consists of artificially mixed speech samples using Wall Street Journal dataset.
 LibriMix~\cite{cosentino2020librimix}, derived from LibriSpeech~\cite{panayotov2015librispeech}, is an alternative to datasets mentioned above for noisy speech separation task.
 Its sizeable data scale introduces a higher generalization to model training.
-However, all datasets mentioned above are synthetic data, and are created in short-segmented fully overlapped manner, with severely mismatches with real conversation that the overlap ratio is usually below 20\% ~\cite{ccetin2006analysis}.
+However, all datasets mentioned above are synthetic data and are created in short-segmented fully overlapped manner, with severe mismatches with real conversation that the overlap ratio is usually below 20\% ~\cite{ccetin2006analysis}.